kevinnivekkevin/3204_coursework_1/README.md

 - Collected files are tar-ed from the Confluence server sent to the attacker server via ICMP
 - All files that are to be exfiltrated can be placed at `/tmp/exfiltrate`
+- Files received by the attacker can be found at `/tmp/data_X.tar.gz`
 - Data is exfiltrated to the attacker at X minute intervals (currently set to 1).